miguelamello/nestjs-graphql-iot-monitor/README.md

 - Include fields such as id, name, location, type, etc., to provide relevant information about each gauge.
 - Implement resolvers to retrieve the device details, including their readings.

-**2)Real-time Data Acquisition:**
+**2) Real-time Data Acquisition:**

-Integrate IoT devices (pressure and temperature gauges) with a data acquisition system.
+- Integrate IoT devices (pressure and temperature gauges) with a data acquisition system.
-Use appropriate protocols (e.g., MQTT) to collect readings from the gauges periodically.
+- Use appropriate protocols (e.g., MQTT) to collect readings from the gauges periodically.
-Store the gauge readings in a database or in-memory data store for further processing and retrieval.
+- Store the gauge readings in a database or in-memory data store for further processing and retrieval.

-GraphQL API for Gauge Readings:
+**3) GraphQL API for Gauge Readings:**

-Define a Reading type in the GraphQL schema to represent the gauge readings.
+- Define a Reading type in the GraphQL schema to represent the gauge readings.
-Include fields such as id, deviceId, timestamp, pressure, temperature, etc.
+- Include fields such as id, deviceId, timestamp, pressure, temperature, etc.
-Implement resolvers to retrieve the latest readings for each gauge, as well as historical data.
+- Implement resolvers to retrieve the latest readings for each gauge, as well as historical data.

-Real-time Monitoring and Alerts:
+**4) Real-time Monitoring and Alerts:**

-Develop a real-time monitoring component to analyze the gauge readings.
+- Develop a real-time monitoring component to analyze the gauge readings.
-Set up thresholds or ranges for pressure and temperature values to determine if they are within acceptable limits.
+- Set up thresholds or ranges for pressure and temperature values to determine if they are within acceptable limits.
-Implement a mechanism to trigger alerts or notifications (e.g., email, SMS, push notifications) when a gauge reading exceeds the defined thresholds.
+- Implement a mechanism to trigger alerts or notifications (e.g., email, SMS, push notifications) when a gauge reading exceeds the defined thresholds.

-GraphQL Subscriptions for Real-time Updates:
+**5) GraphQL Subscriptions for Real-time Updates:**

-Utilize GraphQL subscriptions to enable real-time updates and push notifications to clients.
+- Utilize GraphQL subscriptions to enable real-time updates and push notifications to clients.
-Subscriptions can be used to receive updates whenever there is a new gauge reading or an alert is triggered.
+- Subscriptions can be used to receive updates whenever there is a new gauge reading or an alert is triggered.

-Dashboard and Visualization:
+**6) Dashboard and Visualization:**

-Develop a web-based dashboard or visualization tool to display the gauge readings and their status.
+- Develop a web-based dashboard or visualization tool to display the gauge readings and their status.
-Utilize GraphQL queries to fetch the necessary data from the backend and present it in a user-friendly format.
+- Utilize GraphQL queries to fetch the necessary data from the backend and present it in a user-friendly format.
-Implement interactive charts, graphs, and visualizations to provide an intuitive overview of the pressure and temperature levels.
+- Implement interactive charts, graphs, and visualizations to provide an intuitive overview of the pressure and temperature levels.

+**Conclusion**

 By following this approach, the oil plant can effectively monitor the pressure and temperature gauges in real-time, detect anomalies, and respond promptly to any critical situations.
 The GraphQL API provides a flexible and efficient way to retrieve gauge data, subscribe to real-time updates, and integrate with frontend applications or other systems within the plant's infrastructure.